StufZ is a burger press which is advertised as a way to create the ultimate stuffed burger. Read our StufZ reviews from editors and readers.

 Now that it is available in stores, we advise purchasing locally to avoid shipping costs and delays, plus unwanted telemarketing calls.

 Have you used Stufz?
-Let us hear from you in the comments below.
+Give us your reviews in the comments below.

 - Inventor hopes his new device is the right ‘Stufz’ (Shannon Rossi, The News Herald: November 17, 2009)